dimchee/Invicli/Readme.md

 ## Install

-This repository contains nix flake, so you can install it as any other nix flake (google it)
+This repository contains nix flake, so you can install it as any other nix flake (google it), using binary (comming soon), or by manualy building it (shouldn't be too hard :))

 ## Usage: